dougwithseismic/patrianna-tasks-fe-games/README.md

 - Write clean, readable, code with modern JS practices.
 - Animations are welcome.
 - Think about how you might scaffold a framework for multiple games
-- When finished, upload to github and give collaborator access to `doug@withseismic.com`
+- When finished, upload to github and give collaborator access to `dougwithseismic`

 Please note that if you run into any issues or find a task to be too time consuming, you should make a note of it and move on.
 There will be time to explain any challenges you faced at the end of the task.